serghiou/betterscience.github.io/resources.md

 * [Rigor Mortis: How Sloppy Science Creates Worthless Cures, Crushes Hope, and Wastes Billions.](https://smile.amazon.com/Rigor-Mortis-Science-Worthless-Billions/dp/154164414X/) A fantastic book by Richard Harris published in 2017 on the current state of biomedical research.
 Very well written, an easy read, a great resource of citations and the best introduction to the topic I have read so far.

-* [I Think You'll Find It's a Bit More Complicated Than That.](https://smile.amazon.com/Think-Youll-Find-More-Complicated/dp/0007462484/) A fantastic book written by Ben Goldacre, well-known science writter for The Guardian and proponent of transparent clinical research.
-This book illustrates current problems with clinical research through stark real-worl examples.
+* [I Think You'll Find It's a Bit More Complicated Than That.](https://smile.amazon.com/Think-Youll-Find-More-Complicated/dp/0007462484/) A fantastic book written by Ben Goldacre, well-known science writer for The Guardian and proponent of transparent clinical research.
+This book illustrates current problems with clinical research through stark real-world examples.
 An easy read and page-turner.

 * [Bad Science: Quacks, Hacks, and Big Pharma Flacks.](https://smile.amazon.com/Bad-Science-Quacks-Pharma-Flacks/dp/0865479186/) Another book by Ben Goldacre.
 This was published in 2010 and is his first book on the topic.
 A book about poor reporting of medical studies in the media and what goes wrong in medical research.

 * [Bad Pharma.](https://smile.amazon.com/Bad-Pharma-Companies-Mislead-Patients/dp/0865478066/) Another book by Ben Goldacre.
-This was published in 2014 and goes through the shockingly broekn system of pharmaceutical industry and how it has had a detrimental impact on medicine through data manipulation and research misconduct.
+This was published in 2014 and goes through the shockingly broken system of pharmaceutical industry and how it has had a detrimental impact on medicine through data manipulation and research misconduct.

 ### Statistics